Content Map Terms

 Some people are concerned about safety, but immunizations are very safe - serious side effects from immunizations are rare.
 In fact, the risks of disease are much higher than the risk of a serious reaction from the immunization.
 Sometimes immunizations can cause temporary side effects, such as soreness at the needle injection site or a slight fever.
 These rarely last more than a day or two.

 Keeping a record will help keep you up to date.
 Ask your public health nurse for a Child Health Passport to track your child’s immunizations.
-Always take your child's record with you when he or she gets immunizations.
+Always take your child's record with you when they get immunizations.

 For more information about the immunization schedule, visit the ImmunizeBC website.